A business that is not GDPR compliant could face a fine of €20m or 4% of its annual turnover.

 How the BPIF can help you

-The BPIF is offering a two-day GAP Analysis service to member companies to assist compliance with the new General Data Protection Regulations.
-The analysis will help you to define the roles and responsibilities that apply to GDPR, and will show you how to integrate GDPR with ISO27001:2013.
+The BPIF is offering a one-day GAP Analysis service to member companies to assist compliance with the new General Data Protection Regulations.
+The analysis will help you to define the roles and responsibilities that apply to GDPR, and if you have ISO27001:2013 will show you how to integrateit with GDPR.

 It will also provide: